 Planhat has practices in place as part of its business continuity planning to assist management in identifying and managing risks that could affect the organization’s ability to provide reliable services to its clients (as further described in Section 12 below).
 These practices are used to identify significant risks for the organization, initiate the identification and/or implementation of appropriate risk mitigation measures, and assist management in monitoring risk and remediation activities.

-Planhat maintains, and annually updates, a general written Information Security & Access Policy, which details employee’s responsibilities toward confidentiality of client data and acceptable use of resources.
-All staff must review and sign this policy during on-boarding.
+Planhat maintains, and annually updates, a general written Information Security Policy, which details employee’s responsibilities toward confidentiality of client data and acceptable use of resources.
+All staff must review and acknowledge policy.

 Only authorized personnel can administer systems or perform security management and operational functions.
 Authorization for and implementation of changes are segregated responsibilities wherever appropriate to the organization.
 Access to client data is restricted to legitimate business use only.